Since your last birthday, a lot of things have changed. For one, you're much smarter than you were last year. That's obvious.

 What to Do if You're Worried

-If you have concerns about your weight — or how your body is changing — talk it over with a parent or your doctor.
+If you have concerns about how you look — or how your body is changing — talk it over with your parents or your doctor.
 The doctor can tell you if anything is wrong.

 But most likely, your one-of-a-kind body is growing just like it's supposed to.